laukik-hase/Li-Fi/README.md

 # Li-Fi

-Repository for a R&D project on the principles Li-FI for communication and sharing of data between multiple devices using visible light at SRA, VJTI
+Repository for a R&D project based on the principles of Li-FI for communication and sharing of data between multiple devices using visible light at SRA, VJTI

 ## Note: